Voter registration: Taiwan

+Turkey

+All citizens will be automatically listed in the voters' list upon each election date.
+Domestic and overseas registers are composed in competence with data taken from the Address Registration System (AKS) of the General Directorate of Civil Registration and Nationality.
+Citizens may control whether they are registered in domestic or overseas electoral registers by visiting the website of the Supreme Election Council or the e-Government.

 United Kingdom

 In the UK voter registration is compulsory, but the requirement to register is rarely enforced.

-The current system of registration in the United Kingdom (UK), introduced by the Labour government, is known as rolling registration.
+The 2023 system of registration in the United Kingdom (UK), is known as rolling registration.
 Electors can register with a local authority at any time of the year.
 This replaced the twice-yearly census of electors, which often disenfranchised those who had moved during the interval between censuses.

 Across the country, the registration of electors is still technically the responsibility of the head of household, a concept which some consider to be anachronistic in modern society.
-This current system is controversial, as it is possible for one person to delete persons who live with them from the electoral roll.
+As of 2023, the system is controversial, as it is possible for one person to delete persons who live with them from the electoral roll.
 As of January 2012, mandatory individual registration, pursuant to the Political Parties and Elections Act 2009, was anticipated.

 A feasibility study for electronic individual voter registration (IVR), based on the experience of other nations, was undertaken by EURIM (Information Society Alliance) in 2010.
 The final report was released in 2011.
 According to the House of Commons Hansard from 16 January 2012, the IVR initiative is yet to be implemented in the UK.
 There was discussion of data from Northern Ireland, where individual voter registration levels significantly decreased following the introduction of an IVR policy.

 In an experiment in Northern Ireland using personal identifiers, such as National Insurance numbers and signatures, the number of registered electors fell by some ten thousand.
 It was also understood that the new process may have resulted in fictitious voters being dropped from rolls.

 Registration is mandatory pursuant to section 23 of the Representation of the People (England and Wales) Regulations 2001 (No. 341) and violators are liable on summary conviction and face a maximum fine of £1,000.
-Voters must be on the electoral roll in order to vote in national, local or European elections.
+Voters must be on the electoral roll in order to vote in national or local elections.
 A fixed address is required in order for an individual to vote in an election.
 To provide for persons who are transient, if an individual lacking a fixed address wants to vote, they may register by filling in a 'Declaration of local connection' form.
 This establishes a connection to the area based on the last fixed address someone had, or the place where they spend a substantial amount of their time (e.g. a homeless shelter).

 A voting card is sent to each registrant shortly before any elections.
 The individual does not need to take the card to the polling station, instead it serves to remind individuals of the details they had provided to the electoral register.